 Surgery may be recommended if a person has a lesion, tonsils, adenoids, or birth defect that partly blocks the airway.
-Surgery is generally only done on people with severe obstruction if a CPAP machine did not provide enough relief.3
+Surgery is generally only done on people with moderate to severe OSA if a CPAP machine did not provide enough relief.4

 There is a nerve stimulation device that may work for certain people with moderate to severe OSA.
-The device is implanted under the collar bone during surgery.
+The device is placed under the skin of the neck and chest through 2 small incisions.
 It stimulates the hypoglossal nerve, which activates the genioglossus muscle and keeps the upper airway open.
 This device is sold under the brand name Inspire.
-It is recommended only for people who cannot use a CPAP machine and who have a body mass index under 32.3
+To qualify for Inspire, you must:4

 Medicines for obstructive sleep apnea

 Getting treated for sleep apnea is important for long-term health.
-Left untreated, sleep apnea can cause high blood pressure, heart disease, diabetes, kidney disease, depression, kidney disease, and more.1,6
+Left untreated, sleep apnea can cause high blood pressure, heart disease, diabetes, kidney disease, depression, kidney disease, and more.8

 Treatment for central sleep apnea

 Central sleep apnea (CSA) is not common.
-Most cases are caused by other health conditions such as heart failure, stroke, or substance abuse.
-It may occur when living at high altitudes.
-CSA is normally treated by addressing the underlying health condition causing it but can also be treated with positive air pressure (PAP) machines.7
+Most cases are caused by other health conditions such as heart failure, stroke, or use of narcotic substances.
+CSA may occur when living at high altitudes.
+It is normally treated by addressing the underlying health condition causing it.
+But it can also be treated with positive air pressure (PAP) machines.9

 Treatment for sleep-related hypoventilation disorders